minhtuanvu/talks/packages/2025-06-11-kubecon-hk/slides.md

 <!--
 Here's the same Dataset spec, but now I want to highlight something really important - we support multiple package managers!

-You can use conda for full environment control with CUDA integration.
+[click] You can use conda for full environment control with CUDA integration.
 Need something from PyPI?
 No problem, just add it to your pip requirements.
 Want blazing fast installs?
 We've got Pixi integration - it's Rust-powered and incredibly fast.
 Or if you prefer, use Mamba which is 10x faster than traditional conda.

 The key is flexibility - use whatever works best for your workflow.
 We handle all the complexity behind the scenes, making sure everything plays nicely together.
 -->